lishenyu1024/Emergency-Demand-Intelligence-Platform/eda.md

 **Figure 9: At-Risk Households Summary**
 [Description: Color-coded card or table showing counts of households in different risk categories (high risk: >30 days, medium risk: 15-30 days, low risk: <15 days).]

 ---

-# Reproducibility

-All code generating the exploratory data analysis charts above has been committed to this project's GitHub repository.
-We will ensure any collaborator can run these scripts using the React framework or alternatives, analyzing the same input dataset to produce identical results and charts.

----